Illinois Business Formation Attorneys

 Business ownership provides numerous advantages and opportunities.
 Entrepreneurs can not only be their own boss, but they can plan for how to achieve a secure financial future while doing what they love.
 However, it is important to make the right choices when starting out, including determining which type of business entity will provide tax advantages and protection against liability.
 By working with a business law attorney who understands the legal and financial issues involved in starting and building a business, entrepreneurs can ensure that they are prepared for success.

-At The Gierach Law Firm, LLC, we work closely with businesses of all types and sizes to help them build successful business strategies.
+At the Gierach Law Firm, we work closely with businesses of all types and sizes to help them build successful business strategies.
 Attorney Denice Gierach has more than 30 years of experience as a lawyer and business owner.
 She has served as the principal for multiple companies, including a startup manufacturing company and a real estate developer, and she is a certified CPA.
-With this experience, she and the team of attorneys at The Gierach Law Firm, LLC can not only help you approach the business formation process from a legal perspective, but she can offer invaluable insights on how to plan for the ongoing success of your business.
+With this experience, she and the team of attorneys at the Gierach Law Firm, LLC can not only help you approach the business formation process from a legal perspective, but she can offer invaluable insights on how to plan for the ongoing success of your business.

 Selecting a Business Entity

 The formal structure of a business will determine how the business will be owned and managed, how its income will be taxed, and whether owners or partners will be personally liable for the business’s debts or other liabilities.
 A business’s owners or partners will want to choose the type of business entity that best fits their situation.
 A business will typically use one of the following structures:

 - Sole proprietorship – In this simplest type of business entity, one owner will personally own all of the business’s assets, and the business’s earnings will be taxed as part of the owner’s personal income taxes.
 Because the owner’s assets and the business assets are not separated, the owner will be responsible for the business’s debts and liabilities.